-Future estimates of lung cancer prevalence were calculated using age-period-cohort (APC) models.
-APC models allow the independent effects of age, time-period and birth cohorts to be included in the model alongside a linear period component to adjust for the collinearity between age, period and cohort.
-There are several advantages to this approach, the main one being that period and cohort effects serve as proxies for changing events such as risk factors, public health, and improvements in medical interventions, which are often difficult to measure directly.
+Future estimates of prevalence were projected using age-period-cohort (APC) regression models.
+APC models allow the independent effects of age, period and birth cohorts to be included in the model, as well as a linear trend.
+There are several advantages to this approach, the main one being that period and cohort effects serve as proxies for events such as risk factors, public health and medical interventions, which are often difficult to measure directly.

-APC models were fitted to sex-specific data and the best fitting models, based on goodness-of-fit criteria, were selected.
+APC models were fitted to sex-specific data and the best fitting model, based on goodness-of-fit criteria, were selected.
 In addition, where the linear period trend was included in the model, either the full trend (from 2000-2019) was used or the more recent trend only (from 2010-2019).
-The linear period trend was selected based on whether a significant change (p < 0.05) was estimated between the two time periods.
-Following selection of the best-fit model, the resulting age and sex specific prevalence estimates were combined with Office for National Statistics (ONS) 2020-based interim national population projections for each year, recommended for use by the NRS, to generate future estimates of prevalence.8
+The period trend was selected based on whether a significant change was estimated between the two time periods.
+Following selection of the best-fit model, these resulting age and sex specific prevalence estimates were combined with Office for National Statistics (ONS) 2020-based interim national population projections for each year, recommended for use by the NRS, to generate future estimates of prevalence.

-For both male and female models, a full age-period-cohort model was identified as the best fitting model.
-For males, the linear trends for the full time period were applied; for women, the linear trend for the two most recent time periods (2010-2019) was applied.
-To compensate for the likelihood that these trends are unlikely to continue without changing indefinitely, the linear trend parameter was cut by 0%, 25% and 50% in the first, second and third 5-year period, respectively, to decrease the effect of current trends.9
+For both the male and female models, a full age-period-cohort model was identified as the best fitting model.
+In addition, the linear trend for the two most recent time periods (2010-2019) was applied.
+As it's unlikely current trends will continue at the same rate throughout the projection period, the linear trend parameter was cut by 0%, 25% and 50% in the first, second and third 5-year period, respectively, to decrease the effect of current trends.

 As a comparator, future estimates of prevalence incorporating demographic changes only were calculated.
-Here, the sex-specific lung cancer prevalence for 2019 was calculated by five-year age group.
-These age and sex-specific estimates were then applied to NRS Population Projections to generate future estimates.
+Here, the sex-specific colorectal cancer prevalence for 2019 was calculated by five-year age group.
+These age and sex-specific estimates were then applied to population projections to generate future estimates.
 These estimates assume that prevalence remains constant over the forecast period.
 That is, all future changes would be due to the changing demographics in Scotland ignoring the time trends identified in APC models.
 Estimates included in this report are those which include the impacts of projected demographic changes and historic epidemiological trends, unless stated.
-Analysis was carried out in RStudio using the Nordpred R package for modelling. ^{10, 11}